Find Affordable College Courses

 Greenville, NC

 East Carolina University did quite well in this year’s ranking of the most popular places for allied health professions students to get a master’s degree.
 It came in at #9 on the list.
-ECU is a very large public school located in the small city of Greenville.
+ECU is a fairly large public school located in the small city of Greenville.

 Women make up 78% of the allied health majors at the school.